 Can I take lessons?

-General Manager/Head Professional Ryan Mooney is PGA-certified and would be happy to give you lessons.
+General Manager/Head Golf Professional Eric Glosick Level 3 PGA apprentice, would be happy to give you lessons.
 He will start you out hitting balls into the net and then take you out on the course for some real-life learning.